Siege of Breda (1637): Siege

 Undistracted, the besiegers meanwhile started digging covered trenches inward from the circumvallation line toward the hornworks of the fortress, which had been constructed by the Dutch themselves on the model of a star fort.
 Two of these trenches were dug toward the Ginnekenpoort (Ginneken Gate), one by French, the other by English mercenaries.
 The French finished their work on 27 August, the English one day later.
 Fascines were used to fill the moat.
 The French and English scaled the walls of the hornwork on 1 September.
 That same night, the French ambassador Girard de Charnacé, who commanded a French regiment of the besiegers, was adventitiously killed by a bullet to the head.

 The besiegers then started mining the hornwork, and on 7 September the mine was blown, breaching the walls.
 George Monk, later first Duke of Albemarle, then a captain in Dutch service, was first in the breach.
-The hornwork was taken.
+With him was George Goring who was wounded in the attack, which saw the hornwork taken.
 However, a few days later a different mine misfired, and another attack was repelled with great loss of life among the Dutch and Scottish attackers.
 Nevertheless, the defenders now abandoned this part of the outer defense works to the besiegers.

 On 2 October, count Henry of Nassau managed to take a lunette and ravelin and drive the defenders into the city proper.
 This meant that the inner city was now open to attack by mines.
 The garrison knew that the situation was hopeless.
 Honor having been preserved, the governor, Gomar de Fourdin sued for an honorable surrender on 6 October.
 The capitulation was signed, and on 11 October the Habsburg garrison left the city with flags flying and drums rolling.
 They marched off toward Mechelen.